 The data doesn’t lie: more and more students are getting comfortable with learning online.
 We’ve seen a huge increase in online students, as teachers and students alike get comfortable with this new technology.
 And why wouldn’t they?
 The days of scouring through racks of records, tapes, and CDs are long-gone; now, you can download entire albums with one click.
 If you want to pull up the guitar chords for a certain song, you’re likely Googling it on your iPhone instead of thumbing through books or sheet music.

-With video chat programs such as Skype, students can connect with music teachers anywhere.
+With video chat programs like the TakeLessons Classroom (our version of Skype, only much cooler!), students can connect with music teachers anywhere.
 And since you’re taking these lessons at home, you’re cutting out the hassles of commuting.
 Instead, use those precious minutes to warm up or practice a few songs.
 Immediately after your lesson, run through what you learned before you forget!

 The bottom line?
 Being busy shouldn’t stop you from pursuing your passion or hobby.
 If music is important to you, make the time for it; you’ll notice it really does make a difference in your progress!